raehik/dotfiles/README.md

 ### Non-requirements
 Usually though, configuration can be safely done without encountering any problems.
+Here's why there shouldn't be many requirements:

-A requirement will only be noted if its correct execution depends on the program referred to.
+  * A requirement will only be noted if its correct execution depends on the program referred to.
+  * Config files don't require themselves (e.g. `i3/config` won't say it requires i3, that's obvious).
+  * And generally, I try to gracefully skip things if a dependency isn't present.

 Where options are available, such as choice of window manager, as long as the option isn't hardcoded (i.e. it's in a variable) then no requirement will be